Asus ROG Crosshair X870E Hero BTF

 • RGB lighting is present on Asus ROG Crosshair X870E Hero BTF but not available on Asus ROG Strix X870E-H Gaming Wi-Fi7.

-• Dual BIOS is available on Asus ROG Crosshair X870E Hero BTF but not supported on Asus ROG Strix X870E-H Gaming Wi-Fi7.
+• Dual BIOS is featured on Asus ROG Crosshair X870E Hero BTF but not on Asus ROG Strix X870E-H Gaming Wi-Fi7.

-• Asus ROG Crosshair X870E Hero BTF supports overclocked RAM speeds up to 8200 MHz, while Asus ROG Strix X870E-H Gaming Wi-Fi7 supports 8000 MHz.
+• RJ45 ports number 2 on Asus ROG Crosshair X870E Hero BTF and 1 on Asus ROG Strix X870E-H Gaming Wi-Fi7.

-• Asus ROG Crosshair X870E Hero BTF supports RAID 5, while Asus ROG Strix X870E-H Gaming Wi-Fi7 does not.
+• RAID 5 support is present on Asus ROG Crosshair X870E Hero BTF but not available on Asus ROG Strix X870E-H Gaming Wi-Fi7.

 Specs Comparison